maximbilan/iOS-Swift-In-App-Purchases-Sample/README.md

 ![alt tag](https://raw.github.com/maximbilan/ios_swift_in_app_purchases_sample/master/img/img4.png)
 ![alt tag](https://raw.github.com/maximbilan/ios_swift_in_app_purchases_sample/master/img/img5.png)

-For testing the app, please use sandbox accounts, which you can create in iTunes Connect.
+For testing the app, please use sandbox accounts, which you can create in <a href="http://itunesconnect.apple.com">iTunes Connect</a>.

-For updating UI in your application in the example I use notifications, and for checking if already unlocked purchases or not, I use NSUserDefaults.
+For updating UI in your application in the example I use notifications, and for checking if already unlocked purchases or not, I use <i>NSUserDefaults</i>.

 Please see full sample in this repository, feel free to use and don’t forget to like the repository :) Thanks for attention.